 Here are some key features you should consider.

-An efficient UC mobile client should provide a consistent experience across PC, Mac, iOS and Android to improve and speed-up processes through all communication functions readily accessible in the devices used by workers, whether it’s smartphone, laptop, or desktop.
+An efficient UC mobile client should provide a consistent experience across PC, Mac, iOS, and Android to improve and speed-up processes through all communication functions readily accessible in the devices used by workers, whether it’s a smartphone, laptop, or desktop.

 Your UC mobile client should have a company directory, which synchronizes all work contacts and provides quick click-to-call, Instant messaging, or email access to all your colleagues.
 This will save employees the time and effort of remembering or manually entering contact data and facilitates team collaboration, wherever they may be.